destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/e923_update.md.txt

 It is necessary for ALARO at high resolutions (<5 km).
 See Jan's original instructions below.
 NB:
-* intially this tool was meant for ECOCLIMAPII first generation (within DEODE prototype we use ECOCLIMAPII SG).
+* intially this tool was meant for ECOCLIMAPII first generation (within DEODE workflow we use ECOCLIMAPII SG).